caretdev/vscode-intersystems-iris/README.md

 This extension uses LanguageServer to communicate directly with InterSystems IRIS over SuperPort (1972).
 LanguageServer is written on Rust and utilizes Rust irisnative library.
 The extension does not use Atelier API.

+## Installation

+At the moment only macOS version is available for installation.
+In the future more platforms will be available, including windows and linux on ARM64.

+- Download the latest version of vsix file from [releases](https://github.com/daimor/vscode-intersystems-iris/releases)
+- Install the file with drag-n-drop to Extensions view in VSCode, or by command `Install from VSIX...`

 ## Configuration

 The extension does not reequire VSCode-ObjectScript extension, but uses some of the settings it provides.
 In addition to `objectscript.conn` settings, the extension requires setting `objectscript.conn.superPort` to be set.
 Example of desired settings.